-Many elderly people from the Mozambican live alone and have locomotion difficulty.
-We support, build new houses for them and young people, welcomed by FWB, bring food to the grandpas and grandmas who can not walk.
+Many elderly people from Mozambique live alone and have locomotion difficulty.
+We support them by building new houses and getting young people, welcomed by FWB, to bring food for grandpas and grandmas who can not walk.

-The access to water allowed the beginning of the agro-ecological production, aiming food self-sufficiency of the project.
+The access to water allowed the beginning of the agro-ecological production, aiming the project's food self-sufficiency.
 At the sheltering center of Muzumuia, the sustainable cultivation practice, in the pilot phase, already gives the first fruits and the harvest goes to the children's feed.
 Young people, children of farmers, learn to produce by taking advantage of natural resources, and children participate in environmental education activities.

-Fraternity Without Borders organizes humanitarian missions of sponsors of the cause, who pay for their own expenses and go to Mozambique, in Africa, to know the humanitarian work that is being done by FWB.
-They are doctors, dentists, educators, artists, self-employed professionals – volunteers who gather together to know the reality and help in sheltering families.
+Fraternity Without Borders organizes humanitarian missions for sponsors of the cause, who pay for their own expenses and go to Mozambique, in Africa, to personally get to know the humanitarian work that is being done by FWB.
+They are doctors, dentists, educators, artists, self-employed professionals – volunteers who gather to know the reality in Africa and help sheltering families.

 We maintain 24 sheltering centers in the villages of Mozambique located within an area of 700 kilometers, going from Barragem, near Maputo, to Chicualacuala on the border with Zimbabwe.

 In Muzumuia village, we implement the model structure for the community centers.
-There is kitchen, classrooms, bathrooms, bakery, rooms for vocational courses.
+There is a kitchen, classrooms, bathrooms, bakery and rooms for vocational courses.

-The goal is to use the same structure at all the community centers.
-In some units, we still need kitchens, bathrooms, and rooms, to provide suitable conditions for workers and better conditions for workers and to shelter the children.
+The goal is to use the same structure at all community centers.
+In some units, we still need kitchens, bathrooms, and rooms, to provide suitable and better conditions for workers and sheltered children.

 At the model unit, in Muzumuia, pilot projects are developed with the possibility of being extended to the other community centers.

-Among the pilot actions, from volunteer initiative, there are flute classes, capoeira classes, and distance learning, which are a result of voluenteer iniciatives.
+Among the pilot actions there are flute classes, capoeira classes, and distance learning, which are a result of voluenteer iniciatives.